The #1 warning sign you are experiencing thyroid dysfunction is extreme fatigue.

 You may want to consider taking thyroid-supporting vitamins and minerals to support optimal thyroid function.
 When taken as recommended top quality dietary supplements are an important extension of healthy eating, and are incredibly useful to fill any vitamin and mineral gaps in your diet.

 But not all dietary supplements are created equal.
-Here are my tips to Finding The Best Thyroid Supplements.
+But I can help you with my expert tips here: Finding The Best Thyroid Supplements.